-Country/ region Issue Initiative Overview of the collaboration Our involvement Outcomes Taiwan ESG Taiwan Stock policy and Exchange disclosure (TWSE) Taiwan Stock Exchange (TWSE) is the primary stock exchange in Taiwan.
+Country/ region Issue Initiative Overview of the collaboration Our involvement Outcomes Taiwan ESG policy and disclosure Taiwan Stock Exchange (TWSE) Taiwan Stock Exchange (TWSE) is the primary stock exchange in Taiwan.
 Engaged with the regulator on the prospects of ESG development in Taiwan including providing feedback on ESG disclosure in the region.
 We requested that TWSE bring forward their sustainability reports disclosure deadline to be prior to company AGMs in order to align with global practices.
 TWSE noted our ask.
 However, due to resource limitations within the Taiwanese audit community, they stated that the priority is given to financial reporting ahead of AGMs, therefore pushing the audit of ESG reports to after AGMs occur.
 We will continue to encouraage this position to be reviewed.
-Taiwan Corporate governance evaluation and shareholder rights protection Taiwan Stock Taiwan Stock Exchange (TWSE) Discussed ce Exchange is the primary stock exchange with the residual of the proposals n (TWSE) in Taiwan. on corporation of the proposals ler proposals nomination n exaluation remuneration n in Taiwan, for the proposals nomination n in the proposals in the proposals n in the proposal of the proposals in the proposals n in the proposal of the proposals in the proposal of the proposals n in the proposal of the proproposal of the proposal of the proposal of the proposal Discussed and engaged with the regulator TWSE on corporate governance evaluation, shareholder proposals, setting up nomination committee, remuneration transparency, statutory directors, accumulative voting, ESG report timing, shareholder rights, and acting in concert rules.
+Taiwan Corporate governance evaluation and shareholder rights protection Taiwan Stock Exchange (TWSE) Taiwan Stock Exchange (TWSE) is the primary stock exchange in Taiwan.
+Discussed and engaged with the regulator TWSE on corporate governance evaluation, shareholder proposals, setting up nomination committee, remuneration transparency, statutory directors, accumulative voting, ESG report timing, shareholder rights, and acting in concert rules.
 TWSE accepted our suggestion to consider promoting a combined remuneration and nomination committee, but other concerns raised were not addressed.
-China disclosure of Finance str and Capital the Markets de (CIFCM) lor co iss un of Re A decision support center, strategic think tank and theoretical research base, dedicated to the research of long-term, forward-looking, comprehensive and systematic issues in capital markets, under the direct administration of the China Securities Regulatory Commission (CSRC).
-We participated in a net zero financial disclosure survey with the aim of supporting improved disclosure in the market, sharing our TCFD report and our approach to climate-related engagement to provide an effective case study on disclosure.
-The results will be used to inform regulatory policy decisions.
-Pakistan (CSRC).
-Ikistan Labour Interfaith A coalitio standards Centre on investors Corporate advocacy Responsibility on enviro A coalition of over 300 global investors using shareholder advocacy to press companies on environmental, social, and governance issues.
+China Climate disclosure mate China Institute A decision support center, of Finance strategic think tank and financial disclosure survey and Capital theoretical research base, with the aim of supporting improved disclosure in the (CIFCM) long-term, forward-looking, comprehensive and systematic issues in capital markets, under the direct administration of the China Securities Regulatory Commission with the aim of supporting improved disclosure in the market, sharing our TCFD report and our approach to climate-related engagement to provide an effective case study The results will be used to inform regulatory policy decisions.
+Pakistan n Labour Interfaith A coalition of over 300 global standards Centre on investors using shareholder Corporate advocacy to press companies Responsibility on environmental, social, and (ICCR) governance issues.
 ICCR organised an investor statement calling for the expansion of the International Accord model to Pakistan to improve worker safety protections following the signing of the International Accord for Health and Safety in the Textile and Garment Industry by 194 brands in 2021.
 We were invited by ICCR to to consider signing the Investor Statement to be released publicly.
 Alongside investors representing \$2.1 trillion in assets, we signed the statement calling on apparel companies sourcing from Bangladesh and Pakistan to strengthen their implementation of human rights due diligence to effectively embed their corporate responsibility to respect human rights.
-Global obalLabourThe FAIRRCollaborative investor networkstandardsInitiativethat focuses on material ESGrisks and opportunities within animal protein supply chains.
+Global Labour standards The FAIRR Initiative Collaborative investor network that focuses on material ESG risks and opportunities within animal protein supply chains.
 Engagement with seven major meat producers.
 We participate in shaping the engagement agenda and participate in collaborative engagement on labour standards Enhanced corporate performance on labour standards in the meat industry.